-- A. Closed by Executive Order 13526 governing access to national security information. - B. Closed by statute or by the agency which originated the document.
-C. Closed in accordance with restrictions contained in donor's deed b(1) National security classified information [(b)(1) of the FOIA]
+- A. Closed by Executive Order 13526 governing access to national security information. - B. Closed by statute or by the agency which originated the document. - C. Closed in accordance with restrictions contained in donor's deed of gift.

 Freedom of Information Act - [5 U.S.C.
 552(b)]